Dear President Mahama,

 The first thing government did when the story broke about this Ghanaian woman who had been busted in the United Kingdom with 12.5kg was to send Bureau of National Investigations (BNI) after media men.

 The BNI detained the Chief Executive Officer of the media house that broke the story.
-Mr. Atta-Mensah was detained and questioned without his lawyers.
+Mr. Samuel Atta-Mensah was detained and questioned without his lawyers.
 As if that wasn’t bad enough, you chose to justify the actions of the BNI at an event celebrating free speech.
 All of this was done before anyone thought to question the security personnel who were on duty at Kotoka.

 You have the right to comment on raging national issues – heck I need you to explain your actions every now and then.
 But sometimes, you must do as the elders say – remain silent.
 Silence is golden.
-The decision to comment and send officials to visit and speak for the woman at the centre of the cocaine saga was a bad one.
+The decision to comment and send officials to visit and speak for the woman at the center of the cocaine saga was a bad one.
 It confirmed what we suspected: the government has something to hide.

 It has been heartbreaking watching you fumble because I had such faith in you.

 You are young, educated and supposedly street smart.
 You have seen how others run their nations.
 I’m not referring to your friends in the African Union.
-They are a bad influence.
+They are a terrible influence.
 If I had my way, there would be minimal contact with those.
-I’m referring to leaders of the developed and middle-income countries you’ve been to, places like Denmark, Norway and the United Kingdom.
+I’m referring to leaders of the developed and middle-income countries you’ve been to, places like Denmark, Norway, and the United Kingdom.
 Learn from these.